“In Malawi” – the Most Complete Malawi Travel Guide on the Web

 Geography of Malawi

-The whole nation constitutes the southernmost branch of the Great Rift Valley, which is a sort of geological wound, like an immense scar, extending from Lebanon to here, which will in the distant future separate the African plaque into two distinct ones
+The whole nation constitutes the southernmost branch of the Great Rift Valley, which is a sort of geological wound, like an immense scar, extending from Lebanon to here, which will, in the distant future, separate the African plate into two distinct ones

 Lake Malawi